ConnorDonegan/connordonegan.github.io/florida.markdown

 #### Demise of the lease

-By all appearances, those who leased prisoners often treated white male prisoners no differently than they treated black male prisoners.
+By all appearances, those who leased prisoners tended to treat white male prisoners similarly as they treated black male prisoners.
 White prisoners could also be brutalized and worked to the brink of death.
 Though most prisoners were black males, white male prisoners were always present, and they introduced a political problem for defenders of the lease.[^1] The prison system became segregated only within the last two to three years of the convict leasing program.

 A key political turning point followed the following public admission by prison physician Dr. Robert Kennedy:[^2]